 - Roche in litigation relating to its acquisition of Anadys and Genentech (2011 and 2009, respectively)

-- Bank of America Merrill Lynch in litigation relating to Broadcom’s proposed acquisition of Emulex (2009-10)
+- A major financial institution in litigation relating to Broadcom’s proposed acquisition of Emulex (2009-10)

 - Mr. Potischman has actively litigated a number of civil and criminal antitrust matters, including in connection with alleged price fixing in the market for optical disc drives and also in the fine art auction market, and in connection with alleged monopolization of the market for services by heavy duty helicopters.
 He has also provided antitrust advice in connection with a number of mergers.